-Activities (ECF 17).
-Defendants request that the Court stay discovery, including the parties' obligations under Fed.
-R. Civ.
-P 26, until resolution of their Motion to Dismiss, which is pending before the District Judge.
-The Motion to Dismiss is based in part on the individual Defendants' assertion of qualified immunity and assertion of Eleventh Amendment immunity by Kansas State University, and would be fully dispositive if decided in Defendants' favor.
-Because Defendants assert immunity defenses, they contend that they should not be required to engage in discovery until that issue has been ruled upon.
+Defendants request that the Court stay all discovery in this case, including the obligation to provide initial disclosures and prepare the Report of the Parties' Planning Meeting, until the resolution of their Motion to Dismiss, which is pending before the District Judge.
+Defendants raise immunity defenses in their Motion to Dismiss, which, if successful, would be fully dispositive as to Defendants Carney and the State of Kansas.
 Plaintiff has not responded to Defendants' motion and the time to do so has expired.
 The Court may thus grant Defendants' motion as unopposed.
-The motion may also be granted on the merits for the reasons below.
+The motion may also be granted on the merits for the reasons explained below.